Gas Food Lodging: Cast

 In addition, Adams' daughter, Josie Lynne, appears as Trudi at 2 years; Skye and Leitch are real life siblings.

 Soundtrack

-The soundtrack for Gas Food Lodging was released by Elektra Records containing 28 tracks.
-J. Mascis of Dinosaur Jr. contributed many of the tracks and also made a cameo at the end of the film, as the guy who explains what happened to Dank.
+The Gas Food Lodging original soundtrack album was released by Mute Records via Elektra Entertainment in 1992, featuring songs by Nick Cave and the Bad Seeds, Victoria Williams, Velvet Monkeys and Crime and the City Solution.
+J. Mascis of Dinosaur Jr., along with Barry Adamson, contributed several tracks from their original score.
+Mascis also appears in a cameo at the end of the film as the man who explains what happened to Dank.

 Reception

 Hal Hinson of The Washington Post wrote that "It's a great movie about making do."

 Janet Maslin of The New York Times wrote that "there are subtly etched characters, effortlessly fine performances, and a moving story that is not easily forgotten."

-On Rotten Tomatoes, the film has an approval rating of 81% based on 16 reviews.

 Home media

 Gas Food Lodging was released on DVD region 1 in the United States and Canada on September 23, 2003 via Sony Pictures Home Entertainment It was again made available in region 1 as part of the Sony Choice Collection on April 3, 2012.

 The film was made available for the first time on Blu-ray format in the U.S. and Canada via the Sony Choice Collection on April 4, 2017.
 The set contains the 1080p transfer, 2.0 DTS-HD Master Audio and English SDH subtitles and no special features.

 In November 2018, the Arrow Films subsidiary, Arrow Academy, released a special edition Blu-ray of the film featuring a remastered 1080p transfer and the original uncompressed 2.0 audio, as well as several new special features.